-Major Highlights
+Major Highlights of Naumai Park

-• Naumai Park is a serene retreat featuring diverse landscapes, including lakes, gardens, and a historic kauri grove dating back to 1927.
+- Naumai Park is a serene retreat featuring diverse landscapes, including lakes, gardens, and a historic kauri grove dating back to 1927.

-• The park's walking paths offer peaceful nature walks, enhancing relaxation amidst its beautiful natural surroundings.
+- The park’s walking paths offer peaceful nature walks, enhancing relaxation amidst its beautiful natural surroundings.

-• Ample picnic areas with tables and scenic views provide ideal spots for outdoor meals and leisure activities.
+- Ample picnic areas with tables and scenic views provide ideal spots for outdoor meals and leisure activities.

 Location and Historical Background

-Located at the southern end of Hāwera's High Street, Naumai Park offers a unique blend of history and natural beauty within the South Taranaki District.
+Located at the southern end of Hāwera’s High Street, Naumai Park offers a unique blend of history and natural beauty within the South Taranaki District.
+It’s easily accessible as a day trip from New Plymouth, just over an hour’s drive away.

-This park's transformation from a former dump site to a beloved community space is a testament to the dedication of volunteers in the 1920s, who worked tirelessly to create a serene environment for all.
-Officially named Naumai Park in 1926, it carries historical significance, showcasing elements from the original Hāwera Hospital, including decorative gates donated in 1932.
+This park’s transformation from a former dump site to a beloved community space is a testament to the dedication of volunteers in the 1920s, who worked tirelessly to create a serene environment for all.

 With well-maintained pathways and seating areas, Naumai Park invites you to explore its tranquil beauty while reflecting on the community’s commitment to preserving its historical significance.